liamodwyer/github-pages/_workshop/jekyll.md

 ## Static Site Generators

 Static Site Generators are software tools that bundle together a stack of web development packages used to transform a directory of source code into a complete website.
-With growing interest in static web approaches, such as [Jamstack](https://jamstack.org/), hundreds of Static Site Generators have sprung onto the scene--browse lists at [Jamstack Site Generators](https://jamstack.org/generators/) and [Static Site Generators](https://staticsitegenerators.net/).
+With growing interest in static web approaches, such as [Jamstack](https://jamstack.org/), hundreds of Static Site Generators have sprung onto the scene - browse lists at [Jamstack Site Generators](https://jamstack.org/generators/) and [Static Site Generators](https://staticsitegenerators.net/).

 These tools typically feature:

 - a command line interface (not GUI software).
-- a builtin development server (test your site on your computer).
+- a built-in development server (test your site on your computer).
 - simplified markup based content (e.g. write in Markdown).
 - web templating language (build a site from modular components pulled together with basic logic).
 - CSS preprocessor (e.g. Sass).